engin100/980/labs/lab-3.md

 Now we have a circuit and some code to tell us what the raw voltage our TMP36 is reading in, as explained above in [How Analog to Digital Converters (ADCs) Work](#how-analog-to-digital-converters-adcs-work).

 In order to turn this voltage into a useful temperature, we need to do some math with a calibration curve.
-This is where the spreadsheet you made during Tuesday's lecture (which you definitely attended, right?), comes in handy.

 To build this two-point calibration curve, we need, as the name suggests, two points.
 For this lab, we will collect one temperature inside, and one outside.